keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/function-call.md

 Arguments can be injected into nested fields by using object dot notation; `funder_id_field: "creator.account_id"` will inject the drop funder's account ID into the `creator` object under the field `account_id`.
 If specified fields do not exist, Keypom will create them.
 Attempting to nest into a non-object will cause the drop creation to fail.

-### Protect your Contracts and Validate Information with Keypom Args
+### Protect your Receiving Contracts with Keypom Args
 Take the perspective of the receiver contract form the previous examples.
 If you expect a certain funder account ID under the `creator` field, how do you know that this value has actually been injected by Keypom and not maliciously hardcoded?
 That is, how can you know that somebody else didn't create a malicious drop and hardcode the `creator` field to the expected value?

 Here, `keypom_args` comes in handy.
 When a key is used and a function is called, a seperate data structure is **automatically** attached to the arguments, known as the `keypom_args`.
 This object contains informs the receiver contract of the arguments that have been automatically injected and the location in which they were injected.
 This is information that the drop creator specified in the `MethodData.keypom_args` during drop creation.